zjunlp/DocuNet/README.md

 | DocuNet-SciBERT (base) | 76.3±0.40    | 85.3±0.50  |

+# Aacknowledgement

+Part of our code is borrowed from [https://github.com/wzhouad/ATLOP](https://github.com/wzhouad/ATLOP)), many thanks.

 # Papers for the Project & How to Cite
 If you use or extend our work, please cite the following paper: